AndrewM1130/EM-Algorithm/EM-Report.md

 # Design

-For the purposes of demonstration, let's construct randomized data for a si.
-A plot of this generated data is shown below:
+For the purposes of demonstration, let's sample random data from a normal distribution with a preset mean and variance - this will allow us to induce moderately strong signals into our data to influence the results.
+For this demonstration, we are seeking to estimate the intercept and regression weights for a simple linear model with the true parameters shown below.

 ```r